hun-nemethpeter/cpp-reflector-mini/Proposal.md

  * you can create `meta::id_name` (in member, variable or parameter declaration context)

- * you can't create `meta::type_name` only compiler able to generate it.
+ * you can't create `meta::type_name` only compiler able to generate it. // TODO: what about class declaration?

  * `meta::define` define a named CGD.
 Can be used later with the `$name` syntax, where name is the defined name.